apike/allenpike.com/_posts/2018-10-08-vancouver-election-guide.markdown

 Yes’ founder and Mayoral candidate, **Hector Bremner**, is a sitting Councillor and really knows the housing file.
 His polished videos and talking points have attracted some fans, who like his a market-oriented plan for mass rezoning new housing supply.
 Yes has the most in-depth housing plan of any party – [it’s 50 pages long and literally has flow charts in it](https://yesvancouver.ca/assets/media/2018/09/LetsFixHousing_Action_Plan.pdf).
 Flow charts!

 Yes has also attracted its share of haters.
-Even some urbanists are uncomfortable with the idea of a pro-development Mayor who worked in PR for real estate developers and has received [$85k in grey-market advertising from a billionaire real estate developer](https://www.cbc.ca/news/canada/british-columbia/i-didn-t-think-he-was-terribly-impressed-with-me-hector-bremner-brushes-off-developer-s-85k-donation-1.4837932).
+In addition to concerns about excluding social issues from their platform, even some urbanists are uncomfortable with the idea of a pro-development Mayor who worked in PR for real estate developers and has received [$85k in grey-market advertising from a billionaire real estate developer](https://www.cbc.ca/news/canada/british-columbia/i-didn-t-think-he-was-terribly-impressed-with-me-hector-bremner-brushes-off-developer-s-85k-donation-1.4837932).

 Given [the latest polling](https://researchco.ca/2018/10/09/vancouver-october08/), Bremner doesn't seem to be within reach of Mayor’s seat – which could mean his Council candidates have a better chance of getting elected than their leader.
-Local business owner **Stephanie Ostler** seems to be their strongest council candidate, and is apparently well liked.
+Local business owner **Stephanie Ostler** seems to be their strongest Council candidate, and is apparently well liked.
 They have 4 lower profile [candidates running](https://yesvancouver.ca/people/) as well, so if market-oriented urbanism is your thing, party-vote it up.
 Also, if you like the Yes platform, independent Council candidate **Adrian Crook** has a similar take.

 <a name="vision"></a>